US Bill would block defence contractors from using Chinese rare earths

 It essentially uses the Pentagon's purchase of billions of dollars worth of fighter jets, missiles and other weapons as leverage to require contractors to stop relying on China and, by extension, support the revival of US rare earths production.

-The United States has only one rare earths mine and has no capability to process rare earth minerals.
+The US has only one rare earths mine and has no capability to process rare earth minerals.

 "Ending American dependence on China for rare earths extraction and processing is critical to building up the US defence and technology sectors," Cotton told Reuters.